covalenthq/refiner/README.md

 At a very high level, the Refiner locates a source to apply a transformational rule to and outputs an object generated from using such a rule.
 The source and output are available through a  decentralized storage service such as a wrapped IPFS node.
 A transformation-proof transaction is emitted, confirming that it has done this work along with the output content ids (ipfs) access URL.
 To define what these three components are:

-- Source: The Block Specimen that serves as an input to the Refiner.
+- **Source**: The Block Specimen that serves as an input to the Refiner.
 Proof transactions made earlier to a smart contract with the respective cids are where the source is checked.

-- Rule: A transformation plugin (or server) that can act on the Block Specimen (source).
+- **Rule**: A transformation plugin (or server) that can act on the Block Specimen (source).
 These can be compared to blueprints that have been shown to produce the data objects needed.
 Furthermore, anyone can create these rules to get a desired data object.
 Rule (or server) versions thus need to exist, tied to the decoded block specimen versions they are applied on.

-- Target: The output generated from running the rule over the object that came from the source that is the block result.
+- **Target**: The output generated from running the rule over the object that came from the source that is the block result.

 ## <span id="rudder_arch">Architecture</span>

 ![Rudder Pipeline](./docs/components.png)

-The happy path for `rudder` (the refiner) application in the Covalent Network is made up of actor processes spawned through many [Gen Servers](https://elixir-lang.org/getting-started/mix-otp/genserver.html) processes that are loosely coupled, here some maintain state, and some don't.
+The happy path for `rudder` application in the Covalent Network is made up of actor processes spawned through many [Gen Servers](https://elixir-lang.org/getting-started/mix-otp/genserver.html) processes that are loosely coupled, here some maintain state, and some don't.
 The children processes can be called upon to fulfill responsibilities at different sections in the refinement/transformation process pipeline - under one umbrella [Dynamic Supervisor](https://elixir-lang.org/getting-started/mix-otp/dynamic-supervisor.html), that can bring them back up in case of a failure to continue a given pipeline operation.
 Read more about the components and their operations in the [FULL ARCHITECTURE document](./docs/ARCH.md).

 ## <span id="rudder _resources">Resources</span>